Qeedji/gekkota-os/SDK-G4/bootstrap App/manifest/README.md

 #### Attribute *@refresh*

 The presence of the *@refresh* attribute implies that the resource will be repeatedly downloaded through webdav protocol with a time interval matching the value bound to the attribute in seconds.
+2 special values are also accepted :

+##### Value `manifest`

+The resource is refreshed at the same time as the manifest.
+This is the default value and behaviour when the *@refresh* attribute is not specified.

+##### Value `none`

+The resource is never refreshed.
+For example, use this value for resources that the startup App creates locally and wants to conserve.

 #### Attribute *@keep-only*